Owen-kc/ComputationalTheory/README.md

 # Topic & Context

 In the numbers round of countdown, contestants choose six numbers from a predefined set (two sets of integers 1-10, one set of 25, 50, 75, 100), and use these given numbers to add, subtract, divide and multiply to achieve a result based on a randomly generated three digit number between 101-999.
-Each number can onlt be used once, and the operations must result in whole numbers, meaning there can't be any fractions, decimals or negative numbers at any point in the calculation process.
+Each number can only be used once, and the operations must result in whole numbers, meaning there can't be any fractions, decimals or negative numbers at any point in the calculation process.
 The contestants are timed, and must complete their answer within 30 seconds.

 ![Countdown Numbers Game](https://coolbutuseless.github.io/img/8-out-of-10-cats/left.jpg)